Everything you need to know about the Morrisons loyalty scheme

 What are Morrisons More’s other benefits?

-Alongside the Morrisons More points, you’ll also have the chance to save money with More Card prices, which are similar to Clubcard prices.
+Alongside the Morrisons More points, you’ll also have the chance to save money with More Card prices, which are similar to Clubcard prices where you have to swipe your card to get the reduction.
+A regular example of this is the popular 25% off wine promotion.

 Morrisons More clubs

 Being a part of a More Club gives you access to a range of benefits including additional discounts and coupons.
-If eligible, you can join the following clubs:
+If eligible, you can join the Baby & Toddler club.
+This is for parents of kids under the age of 5 years old.

 Is Morrisons More any good?